-Question Туре Answer/Sample answer Marking notes
+Question Туре Sample answer Marking notes

-1 EA

-In Ioop # Starting value of DriveLength Wait block input value (in milliseconds) New value of DriveLength
+1 EA In loop # Starting value of DriveLength Wait block input value in milliseconds New value of DriveLength

 1 1 200 2

 2 2 400 3

 3 3 600 4

 5 5 1000 6

 7 7 1400 8

 10 10 2000 11

-2 SE This right- the m program m angled spir niddle. akes Edisor ral that grow Students should note that the robot drives in an outward spiralling pattern.
+2 SE This program makes Edison drive in a right-angled spiral that grows out from the middle.
+Students should note that the robot drives in an outward spiralling pattern.

-3 SE The c increa Beca 200 a 'wait' longe robot loop, outwa code uses a ases by 1 i use the val and that be block, the er each loop ends up d causing th ards spiral. a variable w n each loop riable is mul comes the v 'wait' time g o.
-This meal riving longel e robot to di Students should identify that the increasing value of the variable increases the time the motors 'wait' while 'set to drive forwards' which increases the distance of each leg driven.
+3 SE The code uses a variable which increases by 1 in each loop repetition.
+Because the variable is multiplied by 200 and that becomes the value of the 'wait' block, the 'wait' time grows longer each loop.
+This means the robot ends up driving longer each loop, causing the robot to drive in an outwards spiral.
+Students should identify that the increasing value of the variable increases the time the motors 'wait' while 'set to drive forwards' which increases the distance of each leg driven.

-Activity U5-1.3a Challenge up: Spiralling spider trap
+Challenge up: Spiralling spider trap